RossBoylan/mccli/bin/python/Notes.md

 `Effects` reads from `MC/inputs/inp_distribution.txt`.
     Writes to `MC\input_variation\inp.txt`.
     Uses `Component` in a transitory way to wrap some lines.
-    `Component` actually generates the random number and interprets parameters.
+`Component` actually generates the random number and interprets
+    parameters.
 It would probably be better to generate them once and retain them.
+    Although `Component` instances are temporary, there is persistent state held in a class variables.
+This is the state of the random number generator for each group.

+Note that montecarlo.py is only used to generate a single simulation.
+Because of the state-keeping in `Component` it would actually generate the same numbers if called again.

 An effect may be made of several components that are summed or added to the mean.